Siege of Lille (1940)

-The siege of Lille, or Lille pocket, (28–31 May 1940) took place during the Battle of France in the Second World War.
-The siege around the city of Lille took place between the French IV Corps and V Corps (about 40,000 men) of the First Army (General René Prioux) and four German infantry divisions supported by three panzer divisions.
+The siege of Lille or Lille pocket (28–31 May 1940) took place during the Battle of France in the Second World War.
+The siege of the French IV Corps and V Corps (about 40,000 men) of the First Army (General René Prioux) was conducted by four German infantry divisions supported by three panzer divisions.

 The III Corps of the First Army had managed to retreat to the Lys river with the British Expeditionary Force (BEF) divisions nearby.
 The two surrounded French corps resisted German attacks until forced to surrender at midnight on 31 May/1 June.
 The defence of the Lille Pocket enabled more Allied troops to retreat into the Dunkirk perimeter and take part in the Battle of Dunkirk.

 Prelude

 During the morning of 27 May, the 1st Panzer Division attacked Gravelines on the western side of the Dunkirk perimeter and cut off the garrison and its commander, général de corps d'armée Bertrand Fagalde was captured; the remaining French fought on.
 To the south, German panzers crossed the river Aa and other German troops advanced on Wormhoudt.
 Two panzer divisions crossed La Bassée Canal and overran the British 2nd Division.
 The 7th Panzer Division rushed the gap and reached the X Armeekorps, cutting off the Allied troops in Lille.
 On the night of 27/28 May, the BEF divisions near Lille were able to retreat over the Lys but only the three infantry divisions of the III Corps (général de corps d'armée Léon de la Laurencie) of the French First Army (General René Prioux) managed to get away.
 Many of the French units that had retreated from much further south were still in the salient around Lille when the 6th Army (Generalleutnant Walther von Reichenau) surrounded the city.